-For event organizers, I’ve gathered the extra testimonial or two over the years is to list prominent speaking gigs on my LinkedIn profile and then asked event organizers to write a recommendation.
+For event organizers, I’ve gathered the extra testimonial or two over the years by listing prominent speaking gigs on my LinkedIn profile and then asking event organizers to write a recommendation.
 As with Twitter, I then showcase these on my site as well as on my LinkedIn profile.

 Topics and Themes

 Topics and themes speak to the organizer’s need to provide content for their event.
 Provide a selection of talks which map to both your expertise as well as what conference organizers want.
 Make sure they’re program-ready, meaning that an event planner could copy and paste from your page right to their event software:

 - 5 Ways AI Has Changed Marketing: Learn what the different types of artificial intelligence are, 4 ways AI is in use today, how to prepare your company for AI in marketing, and how to prepare your career for a future with AI.

 - Building the Data-Driven Customer Journey: Learn why customer journeys are broken, what a data-driven digital customer journey is, and how to use marketing data you already have to understand how your audience purchases from you, then prioritize and build a digital marketing plan driven by analytics and insights, not guesswork.